Sew your own French Girl-inspired spring wardrobe using popular sewing patterns

 The Cambria Duster (Friday Pattern Company) in a midweight linen is a great trench-inspired lightweight coat for summer.
 I mixed in the Mr. & Mrs. HP Breton Tee (Hot Patterns), in a heavyweight sweater knit stripe.
 The wide leg midweight denim (designed for heavy linen) pants are the Ann Normandy Pants (Ann Normandy Patterns).
 These have a unique gusset on the outer lower leg, and flat felled seams throughout.
 The fuscia sweater is from my closet (Landsend, cotton, cable knit) from forever ago.
 I sewed the Toaster Sweater three times, the second shown here is in navy ponte.

 The HotPatterns Weekender Breton tee is newly re-released from their Classics line, and because it was OOP for a while, you should snap this up!.
 The tee features a classic bateau neck, dropped shoulder with 3/4 sleeves.
 The classic Breton has a dropped shoulder, a graceful bateau neckline and usually 3/4 sleeves, so look for those options.
 Of course, you have to make it in stripes.
 Blue and white or red and white is the traditional French fisherman shirt color.

 Pattern tips: when sewing stripes, use a basting stitch FIRST (a hand-basting stitch) to hold the stripes together before stitching.
 The duster and pants are sewn from woven fabrics – medium to heavy linens are perfect for these garments.
 The tops are perfect for knit fabrics with a little stretch – go with cozy comfortable fabrics in the early spring when it’s still cool out, and lighten up the fabrics as you sew more for summer.

-I selected these for temperatures between about 45 – 65 degrees Farenheit – so perfect for most mid-latitude spring weather.
+I selected these for temperatures between about 45 – 65 degrees Farenheit – so perfect for most mid-latitude spring or fall weather.
 If it’s cooler out, add a thicker pashmina style scarf and layer a turtleneck under the cardi, if it’s warmer, wear the Breton in a lighter weight knit on it’s own with the cropped Pietra pants (or shorts!) and strappy flat sandals.